gammapy/gammapy/docs/makers/reflected.rst

 ----------------------------------------

-In practice, the user does not usually need to directly interact with the `~gammapy.spectrum.ReflectedRegionsFinder`.
-This actually is done via the `~gammapy.spectrum.ReflectedRegionsBackgroundMaker`, which extracts the ON and OFF events for an `~gammapy.data.Observations` object.
+In practice, the user does not usually need to directly interact with the `~gammapy.makers.ReflectedRegionsFinder`.
+This actually is done via the `~gammapy.makers.ReflectedRegionsBackgroundMaker`, which extracts the ON and OFF events for an `~gammapy.data.Observations` object.
 The last example shows how to run it on a few observations with a rectangular region.